Artificial intelligence and quasar absorption system modelling; application to fundamental constants at high redshift

 On the other hand, for a non-DLA system, with generally lower column densities, the MgII lines may be strong but unsaturated and the FeII features may be sufficiently weak that some velocity components seen in MgII are below the detection threshold in FeII.
 In this case, the MgII absorption complex provides the better constraint on velocity structure and may be more suited as the primary species.

-To give further examples, the requirement may be to use a single species, e.g. FeII to solve for the fine structure constant $\alpha$, or many $^2$H lines to solve for the electron to proton mass ratio $\mu$.
-In these cases, the {\it primary transition} (or transitions) are selected to be the data segment (or segments) that are likely to provide the most reliable initial model.
+To give further examples, the requirement may be to use a single species, e.g. FeII to solve for the fine structure constant $\alpha$, or many H$_2$ lines to solve for the electron to proton mass ratio $\mu$.
+In these cases, the primary transition(s) are selected to be the spectral segment(s) that are likely to provide the most reliable initial model.
 To clarify, consider the following example.
 Suppose we have two FeII transitions, 1608 and 2383{\AA}, the former falling in the Lyman-$\alpha$ forest (and hence being blended with HI lines at various redshifts), the latter falling longwards of the Lyman-$\alpha$ emission line.
-In this situation, the FeII 2383{\AA} line should be treated as the {\it primary} transition and the FeII 1608{\AA} line as the secondary transition.
+In this situation, the FeII 2383{\AA} line should be treated as the primary transition and the FeII 1608{\AA} line as the secondary transition.